bburns/LanguageModels/doc/report/Report.md

 amounts of resources in terms of training data and storage space, as the resources required grow exponentially with the amount of context.

-An RNN is able to make predictions based on words further back in the sequence, e.g. 10 words, because it can represent words more compactly with an internal representation (embedding in a vector space), which also allows words to have arbitrary degrees of similarities to other words.
+An RNN is able to make predictions based on words using arbitrarily long context, because it can represent words more compactly with an internal representation (embedding in a vector space), which also allows words to have arbitrary degrees of similarities to other words.
 Hence, for instance, a cat can be predicted to 'sleep', even if the model was only trained on a dog sleeping,